-ART 305 Art of Eastern Civilization (3) i (even-numbered years).
+ART 305 Art of Eastern Civilization (3) i (every third year).
 The history of art in eastern civilization from earliest records to the present day; visual arts of India, China, and Japan.
 Prerequisite: ART 205 and 255, or consent of instructor.

-ART 335 Art Theory and Criticism (3) I. Examination of critical thought in art theory, philosophy, and criticism.
+ART 335 Art Theory and Criticism (3) i.
+Examination of critical thought in art theory, philosophy, and criticism.
 Prerequisite: ART 205, 255, and completion of freshman core curriculum in art, or consent of instructor.

-ART 355 American Art (3) ii (odd-numbered years).
+ART 355 American Art (3) ii (every third year).
 Development of art in the United States.
 Prerequisite: ART 205 and 255, or consent of instructor.

-ART 405 Nineteenth Century Art (3) i (odd-numbered years).
+ART 405 Nineteenth Century Art (3) i (every third year).
 Major movements in nineteenth century painting, sculpture, and architecture.
 Prerequisite: ART 205 and 255, or consent of instructor.